Seamus Logan: Political career

 After Logan retired from his healthcare job in 2018, he considered fully retiring or becoming a coach driver, but ran in a councillor election.
 He was elected as a SNP councillor for Fraserburgh and District on Aberdeenshire Council in 2022.
 Logan resigned from this position on 30 August 2024.

-On 5 July 2024 he was elected as a Member of the Parliament (MP) for the newly-formed constituency of Aberdeenshire North and Moray East, having received 13,455 votes (35.2%).
+On 5 July 2024 he was elected as a Member of the Parliament (MP) for the newly-formed constituency of Aberdeenshire North and Moray East, having received 13,455 votes (35.2%) against Conservative Douglas Ross.
 On 17 July 2024, he made his maiden speech in the House of Commons in the debate following the King's Speech.

+In February 2025, Logan was reported to have drawn up an all-female "hit list" of SNP MSPs that were to be asked to stand down from the Scottish Parliament to make room for ex-MPs who had lost their seats in the 2024 UK general election, at the direction of Stephen Flynn, then leader of the SNP in Westminster.
+Logan claimed that he did not create a list and that he did not know most of the people on the list.